NapthaAI/naptha-node/.github/deploy-readme.md

 ## Note

-Currently, the workflow is configured to use the `feat/deploy-actions` branch.
-This will be updated to use the `main` branch once testing is completed.
+The workflow is configured to deploy from the `main` branch.
+All deployments will happen either through direct pushes to `main` or when pull requests are merged into `main`.

 ## Troubleshooting